 Are Your Plants or Lawn Being Attacked by the Japanese Beetle Bug?

 Japanese beetles are the most widespread turf-grass pest in the U.S. - including Racine County.
-Adults tunnel into grass to lay eggs.
+Adults bore into grass to lay eggs.
 The hatched grubs in the lawn destroy the roots of grasses and other plants.
 Brown tracks or large spots result.

-If these scenarios sound familiar, you just want to know how to get rid of Japanese beetles.
+If these visions sound familiar, you just want to know how to get rid of Japanese beetles.
 Grub control pesticide can be used on the larvae.
 Spraying is the only means of adult Japanese beetle control for your Racine County home.

-Ready to confront the Japanese beatles before they consume your trees and foliage?
+Ready to confront the Japanese beatles before they attack your trees and foliage?
 Schedule an appointment to virtually rid your yard of Japanese beetles.
 Better yet, save money with our Japanese beetle protection package.

 Don’t wait and wonder what Japanese beetles are.
 Take action at the first sign of their presence.
 They won’t wait around for you, trust us.